 Blobfish Facts World’s Ugliest Animal

-The Australian Blobfish lives more than 1,000 meters beneath the oceans off the coast of Australia.
-It was recently voted the ugliest animal in the world.
+The Australian Blobfish was recently voted the ugliest animal in the world.
+It lives more than 1,000 meters beneath the oceans off the coast of Australia.
 Because of the great depths at which it lives, no human has ever observed this fish in its natural habitat.
 Our knowledge of it is based solely on a few dead animals brought to the surface in fishing nets and one rare underwater photograph.

 "See.
 I live deep underwater and the pressure of the water keeps my body in great shape.
 Down there I am just a fat ordinary looking fish.
 Bring my up to the surface and I just turn into a big blob of jelly.
 Now imagine what you would look like if you came down to where I live.
 You would be a total mess, your body would be squished into a paste - a blob.
 You too would look very ugly and definitely dead."